picklejuicedev/picklejuicedev.github.io/content/mkdocmaker.md

 **Set up an Account**

 You will need to create an account to use MkDoc Maker.
-To do this, head over to [https://mkdoc-maker.web.app/](https://mkdoc-maker.web.app/) and register.
+To do this, head over to [account setup](https://mkdocmaker.pickle-juice.co.uk) and register.
 Be sure to verify your email.

 **Set Email and Password for the Extension**